-In October 2016, Get Out released its official trailer of only two minutes and 33 seconds, and took the world by storm.
+In October 2016, Get Out released its official trailer of only 2 minutes and 33 seconds, and took the world by storm.
 Although I didn’t know the specifics, here is what I knew: The movie involved a black man (Chris), a possibly “progressive” white woman (Rose Armitage) and, for the first time I could remember, a black man publicly showing just how frightening it can be to trust white America.

 Far from a perfect film—one even arguably rooted in the respectable nature of how black people should operate in a white society until it’s life or death—Get Out does resonate on several levels.
 It highlights the very real consequences of attaching niceness to racism—or, as Ta-Nehisi Coates calls it, “the good, racist people,” and it depicts the dangers of being beholden to white liberalism.
 What’s more, Get Out allows black people to win against white people—and it did it during Black History Month, no less.

 Get Out also underscores the distrust that black people feel for white women—the same white women who voted for Trump (53 percent), and the same white women whom Angela Peoples warned us about in her viral “Don’t Forget: White Women Voted for Trump” photo at the Women’s March on Washington in January.